charlie-vf/genshin-recipes-blog/README.md

 ### Resolved

 - Issue whereby a logged in user could not log out and had to wait for the access token to expire
-    - This was due to missing 'response' in logout_view return
+    - This was due to missing 'response' in logout_view return in back-end
 - Issue whereby anybody could access the Create Recipes page, regardless of authentication state
     - This was due to a permissions issue in the back-end and was found & fixed through manual testing
 - Access to site being blocked by CORS